xxultragunnerxx/quizApp/README.md

 # quizApp
-a quiz app made for Thinkful checkpoint
+This quiz app was made for Thinkful